‘Yuri On Ice’ Season 2 Release Date: Is It Airing In October?

 — Hafsa (@ruffledpjm) January 29, 2017

 Since Yuri On Ice is an original anime and not based on a novel or a manga, it is unknown whether protagonist Yuri and other characters still have a story to tell.
 The anime had a very short run with only 12 episodes, but it was satisfying nonetheless.
-So now the question is: does it deserve a season 2?
+So now the question is: does it deserve a Season 2?

 To answer that – Yuri On Ice was recently crowned as Anime of the Year in Crunchyroll’s Anime Awards on January 28.
 With 44 percent of votes, it bested ERASED, Kabaneri of the Iron Fortress, Mob Psycho 100, Joker Game, My Hero Academia, Shōwa Genroku Rakugo Shinjū and Re:Zero, all of which were nominated by a panel of judges, according to the press release.